Gurobi/gurobi-optimods/docs/source/contributing.rst

 To run the tests:

 1. Activate your virtual environment.
 2. Run ``make test``.
-This command will run the unit tests of all mod implementations, and the doctests for examples in the documentation.
+This command will run the unit tests of all Mod implementations, and the doctests for examples in the documentation.

 To build and view the docs: